zuplo/docs/blog/2022-12-06-announcing-zuplo-free-plan-beta/Index.md

 ## Great!
 What do I do next?

-Watch this 2-minute demo to see what makes Zuplo different:[Demo video](https://youtu.be/FMvGJ3dC74M).
+Watch this 2-minute demo to see what makes Zuplo different: [Demo video](https://youtu.be/FMvGJ3dC74M).

 Ready to start?
 [Sign up for free](http://portal.zuplo.com/signup) and explore the todo-list sample.